 There is no place for keyword stuffing in today’s market.
 Your readers will hate it and Google will punish you for it.
 That practice is a thing of the past.

 Once you obtain your keywords, you want to strategically place them within your content.
 Such as in the title, the meta description, and throughout the body of your content where it makes sense.
 The main thing is that your content flows and makes for easy reading.
 It is difficult to have a conversational type writing style that visitors can resonate with if every other word is a keyword!
-If you have ever seen keyword stuffing, then you know how completely awkward it can be and should be completely eliminated from your content writing plan.
+If you have ever seen keyword stuffing, then you know how completely awkward it is and should be completely eliminated from your content writing plan.

 What Does Google Want From Me?